 - The Ultimate Estate Planning Seminar Starter Kit, which comes with:

 ABOUT THE AUTHOR

-Attorney Philip J. Kavesh is the principal of one of the largest estate planning firms in California – – Kavesh, Minor and Otis – – established back in 1981.
+Attorney Philip J. Kavesh is the principal of one of the largest estate planning firms in California – – Kavesh, Minor and Otis – – with over 40+ years in business.
 He is also the President of The Ultimate Estate Planner, Inc., which provides a variety of training, marketing and practice-building products and services for estate planning professionals.
 If you would like more information or have a question for him, he can be reached at email@example.com or by phone at 1-866-754-6477.